Thriller (genre): Themes and characters

 Common methods and themes in crime and action thrillers are ransoms, captivities, heists, revenge, and kidnappings.
 Common in mystery thrillers are investigations and the whodunit technique.
 Common elements in dramatic and psychological thrillers include plot twists, psychology, obsession and mind games.
 Common elements of science-fiction thrillers are killing robots, machines or aliens, mad scientists and experiments.
 Common in horror thrillers are serial killers, stalking, deathtraps and horror-of-personality.
 Elements such as fringe theories, false accusations and paranoia are common in paranoid thrillers.
 Threats to entire countries, spies, espionage, conspiracies, assassins and electronic surveillance are common in spy thrillers.

-Characters may include criminals, stalkers, assassins, innocent victims (often on the run), menaced women, psychotic individuals, spree killers, sociopaths, agents, terrorists, cops and escaped cons, private eyes, people involved in twisted relationships, world-weary men and women, psycho-fiends, and more.
+Characters may include criminals, stalkers, assassins, innocent victims (often on the run), menaced women, psychotic individuals, spree killers, sociopaths, agents, terrorists, police, escaped convicts, private eyes, people involved in twisted relationships, world-weary men and women, psycho-fiends, and more.
 The themes frequently include terrorism, political conspiracy, pursuit, or romantic triangles leading to murder.
 Plots of thrillers involve characters which come into conflict with each other or with outside forces.

 The protagonist of these films is set against a problem.
 No matter what subgenre a thriller film falls into, it will emphasize the danger that the protagonist faces.
 The protagonists are frequently ordinary citizens unaccustomed to danger, although commonly in crime and action thrillers, they may also be "hard men" accustomed to danger such as police officers and detectives.
 While protagonists of thrillers have traditionally been men, women lead characters are increasingly common.
 In psychological thrillers, the protagonists are reliant on their mental resources, whether it be by battling wits with the antagonist or by battling for equilibrium in the character's own mind.
 The suspense often comes from two or more characters preying upon one another's minds, either by playing deceptive games with the other or by merely trying to demolish the other's mental state.